camtrees/camtrees.github.io/info-for-database-users/index.md

 The iPad version is even better than the iPhone version given the iPad's much larger screen real estate.

-We recommend anyone making frequent visits to tree sites purchase the app.
+We recommend anyone making frequent visits to tree sites purchase the DB Compass for PostgreSQL app.

 ## For Android phones